cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

-The inverse of the birational map specified in {{birational-map}}, i.e., the map from the point (x', y') on the Montgomery curve y'^2 = x'^3 + A * x'^2 + B * x' to the point (x, y) on the Edwards curve a * x^2 + y^2 = 1 + d * x^2 * y^2
+The inverse of the birational map specified in {{birational-map}}, i.e., the map from the point (x', y') on the Montgomery curve y'^2 = x'^3 + A * x'^2 + B * x' to the point (x, y) on the twisted Edwards curve a * x^2 + y^2 = 1 + d * x^2 * y^2
 is given by: